 - Six clinical core courses in assessment, psychopathology, psychotherapy, and professional issues.

 - A course on clinical research methods.

 - Five electives that best fit the student’s program of study.

 - Eight semesters of clinical practica in the department’s Psychological Clinic.

 - 1000 hours of supervised clinical experience in a local field placement site, such as a mental health center, forensic setting, or hospital.

 - 2000 hours of supervised internship experience in an APA-accredited program.

 Students may waive up to four courses with research projects.

 In addition to broad clinical training, it is possible for students to receive specialized research training and clinical experience in the areas of Adult Psychopathology, Assessment, Child Clinical, Neuropsychology, and Clinical Health Psychology*.
 Detailed descriptions of these specializations follow this section.
 In completing the Psychology Information Sheet, be sure to indicate your interest in any of these areas of concentration.

-STUDENT ADMISSIONS, OUTCOMES, AND OTHER DATA on the Clinical Ph.D. students are available here.
+Access STUDENT ADMISSIONS, OUTCOMES, AND OTHER DATA on the Clinical Ph.D. students